Serotonin–norepinephrine–dopamine reuptake inhibitor: Approved pharmaceuticals

-Sibutramine (Meridia) is a withdrawn anorectic that is an SNDRI in vitro with values of 298 nM at SERT, 5451 at NET, 943 nM at DAT.
+Sibutramine (Meridia) is a withdrawn anorectic that is an SNDRI in vitro with ki values of 298 nM at SERT, 5451 at NET, 943 nM at DAT.
 However, it appears to act as a prodrug in vivo to metabolites that are considerably more potent and possess different ratios of monoamine reuptake inhibition in comparison, and in accordance, sibutramine behaves contrarily as an SNRI (73% and 54% for norepinephrine and serotonin reuptake inhibition, respectively) in human volunteers with only very weak and probably inconsequential inhibition of dopamine reuptake (16%).

-Venlafaxine (Effexor) is sometimes referred to as an SNDRI, but is extremely imbalanced with values of 82 nM for SERT, 2480 nM for NET, and 7647 nM for DAT, with a ratio of 1:30:93.
+Venlafaxine (Effexor) is sometimes referred to as an SNDRI, but is extremely imbalanced with ki values of 82 nM for SERT, 2480 nM for NET, and 7647 nM for DAT, with a ratio of 1:30:93.
 It may weakly inhibit the reuptake of dopamine at high doses.